 The world we live in today is a fast-paced, ever-growing technological world where it seems like there’s always something new to learn.
 It can be difficult to keep up with all of the changes, but it’s important to try so that you can stay ahead of the curve.
 After all, knowledge is power.

 One technology that has been gaining a lot of popularity lately is distributed antenna systems (DAS).
-DAS is becoming increasingly commonplace in large buildings and venues as they offer many benefits over traditional antenna systems.
+DAS is becoming increasingly commonplace in large buildings and venues in Western Canada as they offer many benefits over traditional antenna systems.
 But how do they work?

 First, What Is a Distributed Antenna System

 A Distributed Antenna System is a network of spatially separated antenna nodes connected to a common source via a transport medium that provides wireless service within a geographic area or structure.